asearer/SNHU/README.md

 **The Gaming Room (CS-230):**
 A comprehensive software design document for a multi-platform gaming application.
 This project involved interpreting client requirements, designing a scalable architecture, and outlining memory and platform-specific considerations for a cross-platform environment.

+**Agile Development and Sprint Review (CS-250):**
+A project demonstrating the application of Agile methodologies, specifically Scrum.
+This involved creating user stories, participating in sprint planning, and conducting a final sprint review and retrospective to evaluate the development process and team collaboration.

 ---